ALMA Lensing Cluster Survey: Physical characterization of near-infrared-dark intrinsically faint ALMA sources at z=2-4: Discussion

 \subsection{R0032-z299: a normal DSFG with edge-on disk}

 R0032-z299, the faintest source in our sample, is a LIRG-class MS SFG and its gas depletion time and gas fraction are consistent with the scaling relation, which suggests that this galaxy is under secular evolution.
 This source has a dust continuum that is roughly twice as extended as the other two samples and NIR-dark SMGs in the literature.
 Its infrared surface brightness of $\Sigma_{\mathrm{IR}}=2.8\substack{+2.6 \\ -1.3}\times 10^{10}\,L_\odot\si{kpc^{-2}}$ is more than an order of magnitude lower.
-The FIR size--luminosity relation is not well constrained at the faint end of $L_{\mathrm{IR}}<10^{12}L_\odot$.
-While \cite{Fujimoto2017} postulates in their statistical ALMA study that fainter galaxies tend to be smaller, \cite{Gonzalez-Lopez2017} and \cite{Rujopakarn2016} report that, despite large scatter, the FIR sizes of fainter DSFGs are either comparable to or exceed those of brighter SMGs.
+The FIR size--luminosity relation at $z\gtrsim2$ is not well constrained at the faint end of $L_{\mathrm{IR}}<10^{12}L_\odot$.
+While \cite{Fujimoto2017} postulates in their statistical ALMA study that fainter galaxies tend to be smaller, \cite{Gonzalez-Lopez2017} and \cite{Rujopakarn2016} report that, despite large scatter, the FIR sizes of fainter DSFGs at $z\sim1-2$ are either comparable to or exceed those of brighter SMGs.
+In the local universe, the IR-size relation has been investigated down to $L_{\text{IR}} \sim 10^{10} L_\odot$, suggesting that galaxies with lower $L_{\text{IR}}$ tend to have larger sizes \citep{McKinney2023ApJ...955..136M}.

 \cite{Gullberg2019} stacks dust continuum of SCUBA-2 detected bright SMGs to find not only a central compact (sub-kpc) component but also a fainter extended component extending about a few kpc associated with (unobscured) star and molecular gas.
 The infrared surface brightness of the compact and extended components are about $(6-10)\times 10^{11}$ and $1\times 10^{10}\,L_\odot\,\mathrm{kpc^{-2}}$, respectively.
 As the SFR increases, the infrared surface brightness of the compact component shows a rising trend, while that of the extended component remains constant.
 Based on this result and simulation works (e.g., \citealt{Hopkins2013}), the authors argue that the two components are physically decoupled.
 They suggest that the compact component likely represents a merger-induced starburst triggered by radial gas inflow that loses its angular momentum.
 Meanwhile, the extended component seems to be a regular disk that had formed before the merger.